All You Need To Know About Crawl Space Vapor Barriers

 20 Mil Crawl Space Vapor Barrier

-20 vapor barriers are the most sought after thickness for crawl space encapsulation.
+20 vapor barriers are the most sought after thickness for encapsulating the crawl space.
 While most of these crawl space vapor barriers claim to be 20 Mils thick (.020 inches) they actually fall short if you were to measure the actual plastic.
 To get the most bang for THEIR buck they measure the vapor barrier at the thickest point; that would be on top of the string reinforcement.
 Some measure where the strings cross in order to cut the amount of plastic used in the film and still show 20 Mil in their pictures.

 A true 20 Mil crawl space vapor barrier is about half as thick as a dime.
 The best way to identify a true thickness 20 Mil vapor barrier is to look at the products weight.
 In the polyethylene film industry the weight is measured in pounds per 1000 square feet or MSF.
 A true 20 Mil will weigh in at about 109 MSF, thats about 5 pounds of plastic per Mil.
 Besides the SilverBack™, some of the other brands on the market like CleanSpace™ weighs in at 83 MSF and NT 2000 at 74 MSF.
 The 20 Mil SilverBack™ weighs in at 109 MSF.
 In fact, Mr Leech says that is why the largest roll of 20 Mil SliverBack™ is only 90′ long because it is to heavy for UPS to deliver at 100′ or 151 pounds.

 12 Mil Crawl Space Vapor Barrier

 Since a 20 Mil vapor barrier is the most sought after; Why would anyone offer a 12 Mil crawl space vapor barrier?
 We sought out the top crawl space repair experts in the industry.
 That lead us to Crawl Space Repair LLC.